FerryAbt/CodeJam/README.md

 # CodeJam
-Solutions to the Google CodeJam
+Solutions to past rounds of the Google CodeJam (https://code.google.com/codejam/past-contests)